-Toronto’s skyline is getting greener, thanks to a bylaw that mandates green roofs on many new buildings.
+Toronto’s skyline is getting greener, thanks to the Toronto Green Roof bylaw which mandates green roofs on many new buildings.
 But what exactly is this bylaw, and why is it such a big deal?

 Implemented in 2009, Toronto’s Green Roof Bylaw was the first of its kind in North America.
 It requires a percentage of rooftop space on new buildings exceeding 2,000 square meters to be dedicated to green roofs.
 The amount of green roof required also depends on the building type: